forcedotcom/salesforcedx-vscode/docs/_articles/jp/lwc/testing.md

 ## Explore Your LWC Tests

-The LWC Tests sidebar provides several features.
-Here, you can see all your LWC tests at a glance.
+The LWC Tests sidebar provides a central location for you to run tests on the code you write.
 You can run one test case, the test cases in one file, or all your tests.
-You can navigate to the corresponding lines in your test code.
-You can view the results of your last test run.
-To access this sidebar, click the beaker icon (hover text: Test) in the view bar on the left side of the VS Code window.
-(If you don’t see this icon, make sure that the project you have open in VS Code contains an sfdx-project.json file in its root directory.)
+You can also view the results of the last tests run and navigate to the corresponding lines of code directly from the tests.
+To access the test sidebar, click the beaker icon (hover text: Test) in the View bar.
+If you don't see this icon, make sure the project you have open in VS Code contains an sfdx-project.json file in its root directory.

-To run selected tests, in the LWC Tests view, hover over the name of a test case or file to reveal a play icon.
+To run selected tests, hover over the name of a test case or file to reveal a play icon from the LWC test view.
 Click the play icon (hover text: SFDX: Run Lightning Web Component Test Case, SFDX: Run Lightning Web Component Test File) to run a test case or all the test cases in a file.
-To run all your tests, click the larger play icon at the top of the LWC Tests view (hover text: SFDX: Run All Lightning Web Component Tests).
+To run all of tests in the view, click the larger play icon at the top of the LWC Tests view (hover text: SFDX: Run All Lightning Web Component Tests).

-After you run tests, the blue icons next to your test files and test cases change to green icons (for passing tests), or red icons (for failing tests), or orange icons (for skipped tests).
+Test results are noted as follows: green for passing tests, red for failing tests, or orange for skipped tests.

-To jump to the test file, or a test case, click its name in the sidebar.
+To jump to the test file, or a test case, click the test name in the sidebar.

 To clear your test results, click the refresh icon at the top of the sidebar (hover text: SFDX: Refresh Lightning Web Component Test Explorer).

 ## Run, Debug or Watch Jest Tests from Within a File

-You can run or debug Jest unit tests in contextual actions within your file, or by clicking buttons from the menu bar in the top right corner of the editor window.
-Results from your test run display in the Terminal panel.
+You can run or debug Jest unit tests in contextual actions within the file, or by clicking buttons from the menu bar in the top right corner of the editor window.
+View test results in the Terminal panel.

 #### Run Jest Tests

-To run individual Jest test cases, in your `.test.js` file, click **Run Test** above the definition of a Jest test case.
+To run individual Jest test cases, navigate to the `.test.js` file and click **Run Test** above the definition of a Jest test case.

 To run all test cases in a Jest test file, click the play icon on the menu bar in the top right corner of the editor window.

 #### Debug Jest Tests

-To debug individual Jest test cases, in your `.test.js` file, click **Debug Test** above the definition of a Jest test case.
+To debug individual Jest test cases, navigate to the `.test.js` file and click **Debug Test** above the definition of a Jest test case.

 To debug all test cases in a Jest test file, click the debug icon on the menu bar in the top right corner of the editor window.

-VS Code's built-in debugger will launch and you can debug your test inside VS Code.
+VS Code's built-in debugger launches for you to debug the test in VS Code.
 You can set [Breakpoints](https://code.visualstudio.com/docs/editor/debugging#_breakpoints), control the debugging session by [Debug Actions](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) or use [Debug Console](https://code.visualstudio.com/docs/editor/debugging#_debug-console-repl) to evaluate expressions.

 #### Watch Jest Tests

 To watch a Jest test file, click the eye icon on the menu bar in the top right corner of the editor window.
-Click the eye icon again to stop watching.
-When you are watching a Jest test file, the test file will be rerun if you have edited the Jest test file or edited the LWC JavaScript files that the Jest test file is testing against.
+Toggle the icon to stop watching.
+When watching a Jest test file, the test file will rerun if you edit the Jest test file or the LWC JavaScript files that the Jest test file is testing against.